English Reformation

 Ideologically, the groundwork for the subsequent Reformation was laid by Renaissance humanists who believed that the Scriptures were the best source of Christian theology and criticised religious practices that they saw as superstitious.
-By 1520 Martin Luther's new ideas were known and debated in England, but Protestants were a religious minority and heretics under the law.
-However, historians have noted that activities such as the dissolution of the monasteries enriched the "Tudor kleptocracy".
+By 1520, Martin Luther's new ideas were known and debated in England, but Protestants were a religious minority and heretics under the law.
+The Church had often been politically powerful and was very wealthy.
+The dissolution of the monasteries and other seizures of ecclesiastical wealth during the English Reformation enriched the so-called Tudor kleptocracy.

 The theology and liturgy of the Church of England became markedly Protestant during the reign of Henry's son Edward VI largely along lines laid down by Archbishop Thomas Cranmer.
 Under Mary I, Roman Catholicism was briefly restored.
 The Elizabethan Religious Settlement re-established the Church of England.
 Nevertheless, disputes over the structure, theology and worship of the Church of England continued for generations.

 The English Reformation concluded largely during the reign of Elizabeth I but some scholars refer to a Long Reformation stretching into the 17th and 18th centuries.
 This period includes the violent disputes over religion during the Stuart period, most famously the English Civil War, which resulted in the rule of Oliver Cromwell, a Puritan.
 After the Stuart Restoration and the Glorious Revolution, the Church of England remained the established church, but a number of nonconformist churches now existed whose members suffered various civil disabilities until these were removed many years later.
 A substantial but dwindling minority of people from the late-16th to early-19th centuries remained Catholics in England—their church organisation remained illegal until the Roman Catholic Relief Act 1829.